jasonlally/jason-lally-portfolio/src/pages/projects/2018-12-01---Open-data-program/index.md

 ## Outcomes

-1. **150+% increase in available data on the portal over 3 years.** Providing consistent, centralized publishing and data pipeline development helped increase available data on the portal
+1. **136% increase in available data on the portal between August 2014 and October 2019.** Providing consistent, centralized publishing and data pipeline development helped increase available data on the portal
 2. **96% of datasets published with APIs.** Before the publishing program was established, only about 35% of open datasets had APIs, the remainder were posted as external links to files.
 This has improved accessibility to and reuse of data.
-3. **85% of datasets updated on time on average.** Timely data is important.
-Datasets that don't meet their update schedule are generally those maintained manually by departments.
-Data automated for departments by DataSF meets the update schedule closer to 100% of the time.
+3. **84% of datasets amenable to automation automated.** Timely data is important.
+We built out an automation program to support the timely publishing of data.

 ## Out in the world